 In some children, phonological disorder affects the ability to learn to read and spell.
 This is especially the case if they have very poor speech intelligibility when they start 'literacy instruction' about five and a half years of age and at the same time have difficulties with semantics and syntax.

 - SEMANTICS: learning, retrieving and using words and understanding word meanings

 Phonological disorder alone, without semantic and syntactic difficulties, does not appear to predispose children to literacy difficulties.

 Phonological disorders are known by many synonyms including 'phonological disorder' and 'phonological delay', and 'phonological impairment'.

 Why do SLPs/SLTs call the same thing by different names?

 'Terminology presents a major challenge to the field of speech pathology.
 The terminology in our field has been described as inconsistent, variable, inadequate, a mess, in a state of chaos and a bottleneck.
 One term may have several different meanings, while several terms can be used with the same meaning.
-Think of the enormous range of terms to describe children’s language problems: language disorder, language impairment, language delay, specific language impairment, semantic-pragmatic disorder, etc. Many authors have developed definitions of key terms, but these also vary.
+Think of the enormous range of terms to describe children’s language problems: language disorder, language impairment, language delay, specific language impairment, etc. Many authors have developed definitions of key terms, but these also vary.
 This inconsistency leaves us in a quandary.'
 Speech Pathology Australia, 2008

 Bowen, C. (2009).
 When is a speech test not a speech test?
 Speech-Language Therapy terminology.
 Blenheim: Paper presented to the New Zealand Audiological Society Biennial Conference.